jyoshika12/blogpost/README.md

 Run Application:
 npm run dev

-2. Vercel Deployment
+2. Vercel Deployment:
 The application is deployed to Vercel and connected to the live Neon database for production access.
 Link Repository: Link the blogpost GitHub repository to your Vercel account.
 Set Environment Variable (CRITICAL): During deployment configuration, the DATABASE_URL must be securely added:

-Key: DATABASE_URL
+Key: DATABASE_URL,
 Value: (Paste your full postgresql://... connection string)

 Deploy: Vercel will build and launch the application using the live data connection.